 Templates can greatly improve consistency of note taking by registering important information.
 In Obsidian I also use templates, which contains the following information; Title, Index, Date, Tags.
 I will try to recreate this template in Logseq.
 You can simply place the template content in one block; followed by the content indented.
 Then you right click on the dot in front of the block and select “Make template”

-After creating the template it can be used in journals and notes by typing: ” “/Template” and pressing Enter.
+After creating the template you can use it in journals and notes by typing: ” “/Template” and pressing Enter.
 As can be seen below you see the list of bullets marked as template, in my case it is called “Standard template”.
 Which says something about my ability to think of original template names:

-The flashcard feature can be used to practice questions, this could be handy if you want to learn short bits of information.
+We can use the flashcard feature to practice questions, this could be handy if you want to learn short bits of information.
 You can create a flashcard by placing “#card” behind the question.
 Followed by the answer in a sub bullet point.

 To start the questionnaire click on the “Flashcards” button in the menu on the left.
 The subset can be randomized or selected from different notes.
-Personally I used flashcards in the past to learn for exams, I can see this as beneficial because they can be created while writing your permanent notes.
+Personally I used flashcards in the past to learn for exams, I can see this as beneficial because you can create them while writing your permanent notes.

 This functionality gives you the ability to have dynamic content within notes.
 In essence this means that information is not static but updated by a real-time query into your database of notes.
 The advantage of this function is that you can use it to group content together, without having to manually update an index.
 Personally I use indexes in Obsidian, to group information together.
 In Logseq you could use queries to create these.